-In this regard, proposed Bill 2768/2022 is an attempt to transplant a foreign regulatory structure that has yet to demonstrate its positive impacts on elements of innovation and competition.
+In this regard, proposed Draft Draft Bill 2768/2022 is an attempt to transplant a foreign regulatory structure that has yet to demonstrate its positive impacts on elements of innovation and competition.
 In contrast, the DMA is characterized as a still experimental model whose benefits aren't clear.
 It has already begun exhibiting negative outcomes in the EU's digital ecosystem, such as higher prices for consumers, the withdrawal of products or the introduction of suboptimal offerings, and reduced innovation.
-As a notable example, Microsoft opted to not release Copilot an Al-driven tool designed to enhance the Windows user experience in Europe, due to concerns related to the DMA.6 Moreover, a joint initiative by Amazon, Meta, and Snap to innovate in-app purchasing-a strategy aimed at improving consumer choice and market competitiveness-has faced substantial setbacks in the EU due to these regulations.7 In reaction to the DMA, Apple has implemented additional charges and limitations beyond its App Store, leading to debates about potentially creating a more convoluted and less secure user environment.8 Meta is evaluating the possibility of introducing subscription fees for its ad-free social media services within Europe.9 Additionally, behavioral experiments show that regulatory measures such as the DMA lead innovators to decrease their investments in research and development by around 8.6% for global players and 3.9% for local players.10 https://finance.yahoo.com/news/snap-meta-ink-deals-amazon-024212300.html?guccounter=1.
+As a notable example, Microsoft opted not to release Copilot an Al-driven tool designed to enhance the Windows user experience in Europe, due to concerns related to the DMA.6 Moreover, a joint initiative by Amazon, Meta, and Snap to innovate in-app purchasing-a strategy aimed at improving consumer choice and market competitiveness-has faced substantial setbacks in the EU due to these regulations.7 In reaction to the DMA, Apple has implemented additional charges and limitations beyond its App Store, leading to debates about potentially creating a more convoluted and less secure user environment.8 Meta is evaluating the possibility of introducing subscription fees for its ad-free social media services within Europe.9 Additionally, behavioral experiments show that regulatory measures such as the DMA lead innovators to decrease their investments in research and development by around 8.6% for global players and 3.9% for local players.10 at: